Wormholes with Ends of the World: 3D gravity model

-Moving on, we introduce \emph{kinks}.
-They play a similar role to that of conical defects: a conical defect extends between two CFT bulk operator insertions, while a kink extends between two BCFT boundary operator insertions.\footnote{Note that this is a different model from that constructed in \cite{KW22}, where the boundary primaries preserving the boundary condition are modeled by {\it conical defects} but not kinks, and the boundary-condition-changing primaries necessarily exceed the black hole threshold \cite{Kusuki22}, so no kinks are needed in the gravity model.
-Both the model considered in \cite{KW22} and our model are self-consistent: they model two different ensembles, with the first moment of $D$ vanishing or non-vanishing, respectively.} Both conical defects and kinks are codimension-two objects in 3D gravity, but the difference is that the kinks must stay entirely on the brane.
-Here is a sketch:
+Moving on, we introduce \emph{kinks}.\footnote{Below-the-threshold boundary-condition-preserving operators can also be modeled by conical defects \cite{KW22}.
+We will not adopt this approach because the kink description allows us to treat boundary-condition-changing and boundary-condition-preserving operators on equal footing.} They play a similar role to that of conical defects: A conical defect extends between two CFT bulk operator insertions, while a kink extends between two BCFT boundary operator insertions.
+Both conical defects and kinks are codimension-two objects in 3D gravity, but the difference is that the kinks must stay entirely on the brane.
+In other words, from the EOW brane perspective, the kinks are codimension-one defects.
+As an example, one can have a kink going between two boundary operators on the disk like this: